Ben Washam

 Benjamin Alfred Washam (March 17, 1915 – March 28, 1984) was an American animator who is best known for working under director Chuck Jones for nearly 30 years.
 According to his World War II draft registration, he was born in Newport, Jackson County, Arkansas.

 Career

 Washam worked at Warner Bros.
 Cartoons from at least 1936 until 1963, mainly under the direction of Chuck Jones.
 First working as an inbetweener, he quickly rose up the ranks to animator.
 From 1944 to 1945, he worked at UPA for the films Hell-Bent for Election and Brotherhood of Man.
-He also worked on made-for-television cartoons in the early 1960s.
-After Jones was fired from Warner Bros., Washam (with other animators working under Jones there) joined him at MGM.
+Through the later 1940s and almost all of the 1950s, he was one of Jones' master animators.
+He also animated for Abe Levitow and Ken Harris during their brief directorial stints in 1959.
+In the early 1960s, he worked on animated commercials and made-for-television cartoons, animating at Warner's for Jones only in a few one-off shorts.
+After Jones was fired from Warner Bros., Washam animated for Philbert, which was the last cartoon project before Warner's closed the studio.
+By the end of 1963, Washam had rejoined Jones at MGM.
 Washam also directed a few Tom and Jerry cartoons for release in 1967.
 He also designed the iconic character Big Boy for the restaurant chain Bob's Big Boy when he was a fry cook there.